NEC USERS GROUP NEWSLETTER

-Palm Services are Silver Members of the NEC Users Group.
-The NEC Users’ Group is an international community of NEC users, with more than 450 members, representing and connecting organisations from across the supply chain..
+Palm Commercial Services are Silver Members of the NEC Users Group.
+The NEC Users' Group is an international community of NEC users, with more than 450 members, representing and connecting organisations from across the supply chain.

-Palm can offer advice with regards to how the Schedule of Cost Components shall be used.
-Palm can ensure that the clause 31 programme contains sufficient information to ensure that it is accepted.
-Palm has experience in working on disputes involving the NEC3 contract and can help with advice and management throughout the dispute resolution process (adjudication, arbitration, etc).
+Palm Commercial Services can offer advice with regards to how the Schedule of Cost Components shall be used.
+Palm Commercial Services can ensure that the clause 31 programme contains sufficient information to ensure that it is accepted.
+Palm Commercial Services has experience in working on disputes involving the NEC3 contract and can help with advice and management throughout the dispute resolution process (adjudication, arbitration, etc.)

 The NEC3 and NEC4 conditions of contract facilitates recovery of additional costs associated with weather in an objective way.
 Firstly, the party has to calculate if and how much of the adverse weather occurring in each calendar month is a Compensation Event.
 A Compensation Event occurs when a weather measurement is recorded that exceeds the average 1 in 10 year value.
 It is only the difference between the actual and average 1 in 10 year value that is used in the assessment of the Compensation Event.
 The NEC3 conditions of contract sets out how the difference should be calculated.
 Once it has been calculated that a Compensation Event has occured its effect on the programme and any entitlement to additional time and money is assessed.